WIP-FM: Sports talk format

 WYSP's sister station, WIP, had been airing a popular all-sports format since 1988; by 2009, it had to compete with an FM sports rival, WPEN-FM.
 Speculation had grown that CBS would want an FM counterpart to capitalize on WIP's popularity.

 On August 18, 2011, CBS Radio announced that WIP would begin simulcasting its sports format on 94.1 FM, starting on September 6, thus ending music on 94.1.
 The change actually took place on September 2, four days earlier than announced.
 On its final day, Howard Stern called into the station to discuss his time on WYSP with host Spike Eskin.
 At 3:00 p.m. that day, WYSP ended its music format with "Fade to Black" by Metallica as its final song.
 The WYSP classic rock programming was then moved to its HD-3 subchannel.
 The station switched its call sign to WIP-FM.

 Shortly after WIP-FM began its simulcast with WIP (AM), the two stations began to sometimes split, with certain sporting events not heard on both frequencies.
 Most Philadelphia Phillies broadcasts, heard on WIP-FM in 2012, were also carried on the AM dial by co-owned WPHT, while WIP (AM) aired other sports programming.
 The syndicated Nick & Artie Show was added to 610 AM's programming in February 2012, while local programming continuing on WIP-FM.
 The simulcast ended entirely January 2, 2013, when WIP became a full-time affiliate of CBS Sports Radio, with local sports programming continuing to air on WIP-FM.

-CBS station trades and Entercom ownership
+CBS station trades and Entercom/Audacy ownership

-On October 2, 2014, CBS Radio announced that it would trade 14 radio stations located in Tampa, Charlotte and WIP (AM) to the Beasley Broadcast Group in exchange for three stations in Miami and two FM stations in Philadelphia, WXTU and WRDW-FM.
+On October 2, 2014, CBS Radio announced that it would trade 14 radio stations located in Tampa, Charlotte and WIP (AM), to the Beasley Broadcast Group in exchange for three stations in Miami and two FM stations in Philadelphia, WXTU and WRDW-FM.
 WIP-FM was not affected by this transaction, remaining with CBS.

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
 The merger was approved on November 9, 2017, and was consummated on November 17.
+In 2021, Entercom rebranded to Audacy, Inc.